Biostatistics-Unit-HT/flanders_r/README.md

     print(coloc_results)
    ```

-### Scenario 2: Starting with an Existing AnnData Object
+### Scenario 2: Starting with an existing AnnData Object

 If you already have an AnnData object:
 ```r